NCAS-CMS/cfdm/docs/source/tutorial.rst

                for details.
 ..

-.. [#files] The tutorial files may be also found in the
+.. [#files] The tutorial files may be also found in the `downloads
-            `docs/_downloads
+            directory
             <https://github.com/NCAS-CMS/cfdm/tree/master/docs/_downloads>`_
-            directory of the code repository.
+            of the on-line code repository.

 ..